 AACR Minority and Minority-serving Institution Faculty Scholar in Cancer Research Awards are presented by the American Association for Cancer Research to scientists who are full-time underrepresented minority faculty members (underrepresented minorities as defined by the NCI include African-Americans, Hispanic Americans, Native Americans, Native Pacific Islanders/Hawaiians, and Alaska Natives) and faculty members of minority-serving institutions (as defined by the U.S. Department of Education) at the level of assistant professor or above, who are engaged in meritorious basic, clinical, or translational cancer research, and are the presenters of meritorious abstracts at the AACR Annual Meeting or special conferences.

 Learn about the 2017 Minority and Minority-serving Institution Faculty Scholars in Cancer Research.

 - Candidates must have completed doctoral studies or clinical fellowships and hold full-time faculty status at an institution designated as a minority-serving institution or be full-time underrepresented minority faculty members at another institution.

 - Candidates must have acquired doctoral degrees in fields relevant to cancer research.

 - Candidates must be citizens or permanent residents of the United States or Canada.

 - Candidates must be the presenters of meritorious abstracts at the AACR Annual Meeting or special conferences.

 - Candidates need not be members of the AACR to apply for this award.

-AACR Annual Meeting 2015 complimentary registration or registration reimbursement will be provided to all awardees.
-A stipend to support participation in the AACR Annual Meeting 2015 will be distributed to awardees for expenses such as travel, accommodations, and meals.
+AACR Annual Meeting 2018 complimentary registration or registration reimbursement will be provided to all awardees.
+Financial support in the amount of $1,500 will be provided to support expenses such as travel, accommodations, and meals for participation in the AACR Annual Meeting 2018.
 If an awardee is unable to attend the meeting for which the award is given, the award must be forfeited.